dbulashevich/dbulashevich.github.io/_drafts/passwords.md

   ![Social login](/assets/social_login.svg)

   Althoug this schema has much smaller attack surface since your password (or its hash) isn't stored by every service you use, some threats still exist:
   - someone may steal your password when you enter it.
-This treat may be significantly reduced using good practices like [two-factor authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication).
+This treat may be significantly reduced using good practices like [two-factor authentication][MFA].
   - someone may hack your account on IP and log into RP.
   - IP itself may impersonate you.